dtcarls/fantasy_football_chat_bot/README.md

 This package creates a docker container that runs a GroupMe chat bot to send ESPN Fantasy Football information to a GroupMe chat room.

+**What does this do?**

+- Sends out the following messages on this schedule:
+- Power rankings - tue -18:30
+- Matchups - thu - 19:30 (Just upcoming matchups)
+- Close Scores - mon - 18:30 (Games that are within 16 points of eachother to keep an eye on during the Monday night game)
+- Scoreboard - fri,mon,tue - 7:30 (Current ESPN fantasy scoreboard)
+- Scoreboard - sun - 16:30, 20:30 (Current ESPN fantasy scoreboard)

 ## Getting Started

 These instructions will get you a copy of the project up and running